alex-susi/nbaDraftLottery/README.md

 - $m_p$ — log-median of the *typical* played-player outcome at pick $p$.
 - $s_p$ — lognormal dispersion of the typical component; how spread out the rotation player outcomes are at pick $p$.
 - $u_p$ — rare-upside mixture weight, regularized to *decline* across the round so later picks are not credited with implausible star probability.
-- $\delta$ — additive log-location shift of the upside component (how much larger the rare outcome is in log-median terms); the gap between a rare star hit and a typical contributor.
+- $\delta$ — additive log-location shift of the upside component; the gap between a rare star hit and a typical contributor.
-- $\kappa$ — multiplicative inflation of the upside component's dispersion, capped to prevent an explosive far-right tail; how much wider the boom-or-bust outcomes are than the typical outcomes.
+- $\kappa$ — multiplicative inflation of the upside component's dispersion, capped to prevent an explosive far-right tail; how much rarer the boom-or-bust outcomes are than the typical outcomes.
-- $d_\pi$ — drift in play probability across slots, capturing the steady decline in the odds a pick sticks in the league as pick number rises.
+- $d_\pi$ — drift in play probability across slots, capturing the steady decline in odds that a later pick records at least 1 NBA minute.
-- $d_m$ — drift in typical-outcome median across slots, capturing how the value of a contributing pick erodes deeper into the round.
+- $d_m$ — drift in typical-outcome median across slots, capturing how the value of a contributing pick decreases deeper into the round.
 - $\tau_\pi\, \tau_m\, \tau_s$ — random-walk innovation scales for the play, median, and dispersion curves; how smoothly each evolves from one slot to the next.
-- $z^{\pi}_p\, z^{m}_p\, z^{s}_p$ — standardized innovations; the slot-specific departures of each curve from its neighbor.
+- $z^{\pi}_p\, z^{m}_p\, z^{s}_p$ — the slot-specific departures of each curve from its neighbor.

 Expected asset value is generated directly as $\text{EV}_p = \pi_p \cdot \mathbb{E}[\text{ws4} \mid \text{play},\ p]$.

 ### Team strength — `team_strength.stan`